Here are the steps for AMAZING travel experiences:

 In this example, fixed-value points would be a great option.
 Because Airbnb doesn’t not have a rewards program, you can’t use transferable points (e.g. Chase UR, Amex MR, etc.) so using fixed-value points (e.g. Capital One Venture Points) would be ideal to “erase” the cost of the rental.

 You determine that $9,000 for a one-way ticket is a bit expensive at the moment so you search to see how many points Delta is charging for the same flight.
-105,000 Delta Skymiles (below) is also a bit expensive too…
+105,000 Delta Skymiles (below) is a bit expensive too.

-But you use THIS TRICK to save 55,000 hard-earned miles and still fly on the same Delta flight.
-GENIUS!
+…so you use THIS TRICK to save 55,000 hard-earned miles and still fly on THE SAME EXACT DELTA FLIGHT, IN THE SAME EXACT SEAT. *GENIUS*

 Now, let’s walk through that example.
 First, please DO NOT spend $9000!
 That’s a ridiculous amount.
 I am using a random date to explain your different options using points.